Picture of Dr. Shezad Malik

 Free Bard IVC Filter Case Evaluation

 Injured by Bard IVC Filter?
-Contact Dr. Shezad Malik Law Firm Now Dr. Shezad Malik Law Firm is currently investigating Bard IVC Filters side effect injury cases nationwide.
+Contact Dr. Shezad Malik Law Firm Now.
+Bard and Cook IVC Filter Injuries attorney Dr. Shezad Malik Law Firm is currently investigating Bard and Cook IVC Filters side effect injury cases nationwide.
 If you or somebody you know was injured, you should contact our lawyers immediately for a free case consultation.

 Our law firm’s principal office is in Dallas and we have offices in Fort Worth, Texas.
 Dr. Shezad Malik Law Firm represents clients in dangerous drug and dangerous medical device lawsuits nationwide.